 The point of this post?
 I’m not sure, but I’m aware that there are people out there who shame others for using make-up wipes, plastic bottles and so on.
 There’s no denying that we need to make as many changes as we can to do our bit for the planet, but at the same time, there’s no need to be a dick about it.
 I know I might sound a bit naive, and I’m well aware that a lot of the time, it’s just pure laziness when it comes to people doing these things.
 However, I think it’s important to note that there is a very small portion of us that refrain from making these changes for deeper reasons, which is what I wanted to look at today.

 I’m all for reusable cups.
 Travel mugs are great if you want a coffee on your morning commute – although the one thing I don’t particularly agree with is taking them into coffee shops to use.
 I completely get the logic of not using cardboard cups, but my concerns about hygiene outweigh that logic.
 I get the majority of people are going to be bringing in a clean cup, but what about those who don’t?
-In my mind it’s another way to spread germs about (at the time of writing my anxiety is peaking due to all the coronavirus stuff).
-I very rarely buy takeaway coffees anymore, however on the days I fancy a drink to keep me warm on the way to work, I’ll make use of my Pingu travel mug.
+In my mind it’s another way to spread germs about.
+I very rarely buy takeaway coffees anymore, however on the days I fancy a drink to keep me warm, I’ll make use of my Pingu travel mug.
 My point is – if you’re going to use a reusable cup, make your coffee at home – it’s so much cheaper!

 Knives & Forks